firebadnofire/rtsp-client/README.md

-# RTSP Viewer — 4-Panel Fixed Resolution
+# RTSP Viewer — Configurable Grid RTSP Client

-A PyQt6 + PyAV-based desktop application for viewing and managing up to **four simultaneous RTSP camera feeds** in a fixed-resolution 2×2 grid layout.
+A PyQt6 + PyAV-based desktop application for viewing and managing up to **sixteen simultaneous RTSP camera feeds**.
+The viewer defaults to a fixed-resolution 2×2 grid, and the new Settings panel lets you switch to 1×1, 3×3, or 4×4 layouts with automatic pagination for additional cameras.
-Supports per-panel configuration, fullscreen viewing, snapshots, and persistent config saving/loading.
+Supports per-panel configuration, fullscreen viewing, snapshots, recordings, and persistent config saving/loading.

 ---

 ## Features

-* **Four camera feeds** in a fixed 960×540 panel layout (fits neatly into a 1920×1080 grid).
+* **Configurable grid presets** (1×1, 2×2, 3×3, 4×4) with pagination to cover up to 16 feeds.
 * **Start/Stop per panel** or **start/stop all at once**.
 * **Live RTSP URL preview** as you edit connection settings.
 * **TCP/UDP transport selection** with configurable latency.
 * **Snapshot capture** to PNG/JPEG.
 * **Live recording** to crash-safe MKV format - record any camera feed while viewing.
 * **Fullscreen mode** for the active panel.
+* **Settings panel** to change grid size, background streaming behavior, and default save destinations.
+* **Preset snapshot and recording paths/patterns** with tokens for camera title, index, and timestamp.
 * **Save and load configuration** (`.json`), including:

   * All panel connection settings